Review: ‘Do Aur Do Pyaar,’ starring Vidya Balan, Pratik Gandhi, Ileana D’Cruz and Sendhil Ramamurthy

 Pratik Gandhi and Vidya Balan in “Do Aur Do Pyaar” (Photo courtesy of AA Films)

 “Do Aur Do Pyaar” is a mature and non-judgmental look at a husband and a wife who each has a lover outside the marriage.
 This emotionally complex remake of 2017’s “The Lovers” has more drama than comedy and admirably does not have a stale, formulaic plot.
-However, with a total running time of 137 minutes, “Do Aur Do Pyaar” is a little too long for what the movie ultimately shows what happens to the story’s entangled relationships by the end of the film.
+However, with a total running time of 137 minutes, “Do Aur Do Pyaar” is a little too long for what the movie ultimately shows in what happens to the story’s entangled relationships by the end of the film.

 Shirsha Guha Thakurta makes her feature-film directorial debut with “Do Aur Do Pyaar,” which has an adapted screenplay written by Suprotim Sengupta, Amrita Bagchi and Eisha Chopra.
 Thankfully, “Do Aur Do Pyaar” (which means “two plus two is love” in Hindi) is not a complete copy of the American movie “The Lovers”—the overall concept is the same, but many of the elements for the plot and characters are very different.
 “Do Aur Do Pyaar” takes place mostly in Mumbai (where a few of the characters still refer to the city as Bombay) and partially in Ooty, India.